Campus Improvement Plan

 Strategy's Expected Result/Impact: Student will receive personalized learning pathways which will increased student achievement.

-Staff Responsible for Monitoring: Administration, Teachers, ILT, Media Center Assistant, and Media Center Specialist
+Staff Responsible for Monitoring: Administration, Teachers, ILT, and Campus Tech

 Title I: